On the invariance of the string topology coproduct: Homotopy invariance of the intersection product

 where the vertical maps cap with the fundamental class in each case and $\nu_e^*$ is an isomorphism by excision.
-The two squares commute by naturality of the cap product, given that $[M_2\x D^k]=i_*[M_2\x D^k]=\nu_{e*}[N(f,e)]\in H^*(M_2\x D^k,N(f,e)^c)$.
+The two squares commute by naturality of the cap product, given that $[M_2\x D^k]=i_*[M_2\x D^k]=\nu_{e*}[N(f,e)]\in H^*(M_2\x D^k,M_1^c)$.
 Hence in homology we have a commuting diagram

-where the first square commutes by the commutativity of the previous diagram, and the bottom sqare commutes as it comes from a commuting square in spaces.
-Now by definition of the Thom classes, $[\tau_e]$ is taken to $[M_1]$ along the left vertical maps, and $[1\x \eta]$ to $[M_2]$ along the right vertical maps as $1\x \eta$ is a Thom class for the trivial $D^k$--bundle on $M_2$.
-On the other hand $f$ takes $[M_1]$ to $\deg(f)[M_2]$ along the bottom horizontal map, from which the result follows. \end{proof}
+where the first square commutes by the commutativity of the previous diagram, and the bottom square commutes as it comes from a commuting square in the category of spaces.
+Now by definition of the Thom classes, $[\tau_e]$ is taken to $[M_1]$ along the left vertical maps, and $[1\x\eta]$ to $[M_2]$ along the right vertical maps as $[1\x\eta]$ is a Thom class for the trivial $D^k$--bundle on $M_2$.
+On the other hand $f$ takes $[M_1]$ to $d[M_2]$ along the bottom horizontal map, from which the result follows. \end{proof}